A complete application consists of:

 Summer research opportunities are available at the National Center for Toxicological Research (NCTR), U.S. Food and Drug Administration (FDA) in Jefferson, Arkansas.
 Selected individuals will train alongside NCTR investigators who conduct FDA mission-critical, translational research, that provides a scientifically sound basis for FDA regulatory decisions, and that reduces risks associated with FDA-regulated products.

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and FDA.
-The appointment period is full-time for up to 10 weeks beginning May 21, 2018.
+The appointment period is full-time for up to 10 weeks beginning May 28, 2019.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
-Participants do not become employees of FDA or the program administrator, and there are no fringe benefits paid.
+Participants do not become employees of FDA, DOE or the program administrator, and there are no employment-related benefits.

 For additional information about this opportunity, NCTR or FDA, please visit www.FDA.gov.